Python-for-HPC/ramba/README.md

 | matlib     |                 | &#x1f534; not implemented |
 | statistics |                 | &#x1f534; not implemented | (except: bincount is implemented)

-It can be assumed that Numpy features not mentioned in this table are not implemented.
+It can be assumed that NumPy features not mentioned in this table are not implemented.

-## API Extensions beyond Numpy
+## API Extensions beyond NumPy
 Coming Soon!